Part of the City of Lakes Loppet Winter Festival

 City of Lakes Ski Loppet is one of the flagship events of the City of Lakes Loppet Winter Festival.
 This long distance, point-to-point event is a truly unique cross-country skiing experience.
 The COLL Ski Loppet takes racers over the parkways and through the woods to a grand finish in front of The Trailhead in Theodore Wirth Park.
 Skiers of all ages and abilities will be challenged and thrilled by this beautiful urban course.
 Go for your best time, or simply enjoy this unique ski experience that features an incredible mix of urban skiing and wooded natural trails.

-Sunday, February 5, 9:00am: Skate (Freestyle) Ski Loppet.
-Expect elite-level competition in the Best of the Loppet first wave – spectators can catch the start and see the skiers again a short distance from the start as they complete a lap around Cedar Lake.
+Sunday, February 4, 9:00am: Skate (Freestyle) Ski Loppet.
+Expect elite-level competition in the Best of the Loppet first wave.

 The Loppet Challenge: Do both the classic (Saturday) and skate (Sunday) Loppets!
 Yep, back-to-back days.
 Save approximately 15% registration by signing up for the Challenge.
 In addition, all Challenge participants will receive a 11×17 festival poster.
 Anyone who registers for the Loppet Challenge or for both the Loppet Classic/Skate separately will be included in the Challenge results.

-Thos 20K point-to-point ski event is a truly unique cross-country skiing experience.
-The Ski Puoli Loppet takes skiers over the parkways and through the woods to a grand finish in front of The Trailhead in Theodore Wirth Park.
+This 20K point-to-point ski event is a truly unique cross-country skiing experience.
+The Ski Puoli Loppet presented by LHB takes skiers over the parkways and through the woods to a grand finish in front of The Trailhead in Theodore Wirth Park.
 This event follows the course of the other big events, but skips most of the hardest hills.

 Skiers of all ages and abilities will be challenged and thrilled by this beautiful urban course.
 Go for your best time, or simply enjoy this unique ski experience that features an incredible mix of urban skiing and wooded natural trails.